octobercms/docs/help-troubleshoot.md

 <a name="edge-updates" class="anchor" href="#edge-updates"></a>
 ## Bleeding edge updates

-The October platform and some plugins will implement changes in two stages to ensure overall stability and integrity of the platform.
+The OctoberCMS platform and some plugins will implement changes in two stages to ensure overall stability and integrity of the platform.
 This means they have a *test build* in addition to the default *stable build*.

 You can instruct the platform to prefer test builds by changing the `edgeUpdates` parameter in the `config/cms.php` configuration file.